poliklinikvildan/DigitalTwin-Engine/docs/STATE_TRANSITION_LOGIC.md

 5. Energy drops to 0.55 → Stays BOUNDARY_ZONE (above 0.5)
 6. Energy drops to 0.4 → Returns to STABLE

-Note: This is a general sytem thus no units are applıed except tome second
+Note: This is a general system, thus no units are applied except time (seconds).